 Children are spoiled for choice of activities with a palm-fringed 25-metre resort-style pool, and undercover “jumping pillow” and a themed playground and games room.
 For parents, there’s the communal kitchen and barbecues, to name a few more facilities.

 East’s Beach isn’t the only waterfront campground in the area as there are attractive holiday parks at nearby Kendalls Beach and the Kiama caravan park at Surf Beach as well as Kiama Harbour Cabins and Gerringong’s Werri Beach.

 Whether you take the high road or low road, the drives in and around Kiama are as scenically breathtaking as some of the sign-posted names indicate.
 And all lead to hotspots within 30 minutes of your hotel or camping ground address.

 Some of the views are worth dying for, especially if you visit Gerringong.
-Expect to see a cemetery with one of the most specular outlooks imaginable.
+Expect to see a cemetery with one of the most spectacular outlooks imaginable.

 Another five-minute drive beyond the village is Minnamurra Rainforest where you can stretch the legs on an elevated loop walk which spans 1.6km and is wheelchair friendly.

 Also within an easy drive of Kiama is Saddleback Mountain Lookout and a bird’s eye view of the coast and hinterland which unfolds from the newly-opened southern platform.